mintproject/mic/docs/model_configuration/04-step2.md

 If you are curious, you may open the `config.yaml` file inside `.reprozip-trace` folder, but no manipulation is required and you may proceed to the next step.

+Note that `.reprozip-trace` is a hidden folder and you may need to enable this view on your computer.

 #### Help command